-4 Methods & Ethics
+2 Methods & Ethics

-5 4.1 Methods
+25 2.1 Methods

 The persona of a typical, impact inclined, early- to mid-career UK academic (see Sect.
 3) was used to focus and constrain the scope of the work.
-This approach is innovative, and an effective mechanism for achieving the study's aims, in particular ultimately deriving specific guidance for practitioners.
 The overall approach draws upon ideas of reflexivity (e.g. Bostrom et al., 2017) and action research (e.g. Denscombe, 2010; Kemmis et al., 2013); i.e. academics and practitioners considering their work environments, and participating together to solve a problem to produce guidelines for effective practice.
-Within this, a mixed-methods approach was used to meld objective data with the knowledge and experience of two cohorts of university-based environmental scientists, effectively assimilating a diversity of views of and external drivers for teaching, research and engagement with business.
+Within this for reasons of pragmatism, time-efficiency and effectiveness, a mixed-methods approach was used.
 Three sources were used to create the evidential base for this work.